Johann-S/bs-stepper/README.md

 ### destroy

-Remove stored data relative to your stepper.
+Remove stored data relative to your stepper and listeners.

 ## Support me